denisStukal/Rvk/README.md

 ### Installation

+The package requires R version 3.4.0 or higher.
+You can check your current version with:

+    sessionInfo()

+The first row of the output shows your version of R. If it's lower than the required, download the new version.

-You can easily install the package from GitHub:
+If the version requirement is satistied, you can easily install the package from GitHub:

     install.packages('devtools')
     devtools::install_github('denisStukal/Rvk')